takeller/podsmack/README.md

 ## Background and Description

 This is a Ruby on Rails application used to organize Podcast content by location and topics of interest.
-Learning goals from this project were to build on top of brownfield code, consume a JSON API, authenticate users with OAuth, utilize a Sinatra microservice, and configure continuous integration.
+Learning goals from this project were to design and build an application from scratch, consume a JSON API, authenticate users with OAuth, utilize a Sinatra microservice, and configure continuous integration.

 <p align="center">
   <a href="https://podsmack.herokuapp.com/">View our Brain Child</a>